AI Portfolio Project Narrative: STAR With a Spine

-Designers, PMs, and engineers all share the same portfolio problem: the case study reads like a STAR-format dump and never surfaces the actual call you made.
+Designers, PMs, and engineers share one portfolio problem: the case study reads like a STAR-format dump and never surfaces the actual call you made.
+A hiring manager scans your opening case study in 0-3 seconds and skims for outcomes in the next ten, so a project that buries its one real decision under a process diary loses before it is read.
 AI can fix the structure if you feed it the bones — the spine of a portfolio story is the decision under uncertainty, not the checklist of activities.

 The task